 Dec.
 14 Community News

-South Ayden School Alumni Association will hold its annual Christmas Party from 8 p.m.-midnight Dec.
-23 at the Ayden Community Building, 548 Second St. The event will feature door prizes, refreshments, dancing and a 50/50 raffle with music by J-Dot.
-Admission is $10.
-Proceeds go toward scholarship fund.
-Call 746-4899 or 746-5141 for tickets or more information.
+The South Ayden School Alumni Association will hold its annual Christmas party from 8 p.m. to midnight on Saturday at the Ayden Community Building, 548 Second St. The admission fee is $10.
+The event will feature door prizes, refreshments, dancing and a 50/50 raffle.
+Proceeds from the event will go towards a scholarship fund.
+For more information or to buy tickets, call 746-5141 or 746-4899.

 The Mediation Center of Eastern Carolina, a nonprofit organization, will be having a yard sale on Saturday from 7-11 a.m. at 200-A Eastbrook Drive.
 Items will include curtains, bedding, bed frames, kitchen appliances, electronics, books, glassware, pictures and clothing for children and adults.
 The proceeds will go to the Pitt County Teen Court Program.

 Love Joy Music is looking for seniors to join a 10-week session of their intergenerational music-making class that will meet from 10-10:45 a.m. starting on Jan.
 9 at the Pitt County Council on Aging, 4551 County Home Road.
 Cost is $30.
 A free preview of the class will be offered at 10 a.m.
 Wednesday.
 The classes focus on creating bonds between young families and the elderly.
 To reserve a spot for the preview class or to register for the semester, email Erin Brand at LoveJoyMusic@hotmail.com or call 565-5493.